 If you’re particularly active, you can add in a bonus workout meal within 30 minutes of your workout.
 It should consist of protein and carbohydrates.
 Ideally, this is real food that you sit down and chew, but in a pinch could be a smoothie with Whole30 protein powder. (click the image of the smoothie or here to get this delicious recipe!)

-Most Protein Powder brands are NOT Whole30 approved for a slew of reasons.
+Most Protein Powder brands are NOT Whole30 compliant for a slew of reasons.

 A majority of protein powders (read: almost ALL) have SOME sort of sweetener, either natural or artificial, and ALL sweeteners are not allowed on your Whole30.